MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaDirectory.md

   \[SubjectId \<String\>\]: The related unique identifier, depending on the resourceType.
 For example, this property is set to the applicationId if the resourceType is an application.

-INBOUNDSHAREDUSERPROFILES \<IMicrosoftGraphInboundSharedUserProfile\[\]\>: A collection of external Azure AD users whose profile data has been shared with the Azure AD tenant.
+INBOUNDSHAREDUSERPROFILES \<IMicrosoftGraphInboundSharedUserProfile\[\]\>: A collection of external users whose profile data is shared with the Microsoft Entra tenant.
 Nullable.
   \[DisplayName \<String\>\]: The name displayed in the address book for the user at the time when the sharing record was created.
 Read-only.